amcones/algorithms/docs/index.md

 # Introducing

-My algorithm template.
+My algorithm templates.
 Contains commonly used algorithms and data structures in competitions and academia.
 Written in C++20 standard, each algorithm has a runnable test case.
 Detailed documents are included, explaining various ideas and key implementation points.